 - The insurance industry is competitive and each insurer decides on the criteria they will apply for the coverage they offer.

-- Since 2001 in Canada, marijuana can be prescribed for medical reasons to individuals who, for example, experience severe pain.
+- Since 2001 in Canada, cannabis can be prescribed for medical reasons to individuals who, for example, experience severe pain.

-- Marijuana to be consumed for medical reasons is grown in regulated conditions and its quality is verified.
+- Cannabis to be consumed for medical reasons is grown in regulated conditions and its quality is verified.

 Smoker or nonsmoker?